Eisenhower Matrix for Goal Setting

 DO FIRST

-• Complete a critical task for a promotion opportunity this week
+• Complete critical milestone for time-sensitive opportunity

 PLAN THIS WEEK